orperel/DecomposeForPacking/README.md

 DecomposeForPacking
 ===================
-This is the work of MPG.
+This is the work of MPG